rust-lang-nursery/rust-cookbook/src/basics.md

 <a name="ex-rand"></a>
 ## Generate random numbers

-The [`rand`] crate provides a convenient source of psuedo-random numbers.
+The [`rand`] crate provides a convenient source of pseudo-random numbers.

 [![rand-badge]][rand] [![cat-science-badge]][cat-science]